 How Do Interior Design Trends Influence Modern Concrete Walkway Designs?

+Interior design trends have a way of quietly working their way outdoors.
+Materials, patterns, and layouts that feel good inside tend to inspire similar approaches outside.
 One of the biggest influences is the idea of visual continuity.
 Homeowners want their exterior spaces to feel like an extension of their interiors, not a separate environment with its own rules.

 You can see this influence in several ways: